i3i2uno/sspot/README.md

 To logout click the hamburger icon in the top left, then select, "logout".

+# Thing Added in V2

+* Graceful WIFI/DATA switch, and alert the user when the device is not actually "connected" to the room
+* Room Search
+* Better user aknowldgement
+* Start to a tutorial driven experience
+* Better shuffling
+* Help button that will shoot you right to this site

 # Known Issues

 * ~~Messages screen on android spreads full screen.~~
-* Switching from Wifi to Cell Data will crash (Not tested on iOS)
+* ~~Switching from Wifi to Cell Data will crash (Not tested on iOS)~~
+* ~~Coming in and out of Sleep/Lock screen can cause disconnect from room.
+Completely close/destroy the app.
+Then restart.~~
 * Music stops on incoming call, but __NOT__ once you answer the call!
 Need to pause the music then answer the call.
 (Not sure about this on iPhone)
-* Coming in and out of Sleep/Lock screen can cause disconnect from room.
-Completely close/destroy the app.
-Then restart.